SACHINUR17/VLSI-Design-Verification-Projects/README.md

 ## 🤝 Let's Connect

-If you're a recruiter, engineer, or enthusiast—I'd love to connect!
+If you're a recruiter, engineer, or enthusiast, I'd love to connect!

 - 🌐 [LinkedIn](https://linkedin.com/in/u-r-sachin)
 - ✉️ sachinur17@gmail.com